Thirteen Building Projects Win Top Steel Design Awards

 - National Award: Caddell Building, Atlanta

-- Merit Award: Saxum Vineyard Equipment Bard, Paso Robles, Calif.
+- Merit Award: Saxum Vineyard Equipment Barn, Paso Robles, Calif.

 Helen Diller Civic Center Playground, San Francisco